A Beginner's Guide: What is Lean Six Sigma?

 At its core, Lean Six Sigma is a structured, step-by-step way to solve problems and improve processes.
 It’s about asking the right questions in the right order to uncover solutions that make a real impact.
 But how do you take these principles and put them into action?
 That’s where the DMAIC method comes in.

-Colorful circle of the DMAIC cycle, listing Define, Measure, Analyze, Improve, and Control.
+A Diagram of the DMAIC cycle, listing Define, Measure, Analyze, Improve, and Control.

 The Five Phases of DMAIC